February 12–14, 2017 North American blizzard: Meteorological history

 The system originated as a weak low-pressure system over the Great Lakes region early on February 12, which quickly began to strengthen due to abundant moisture.
 It quickly moved eastwards into the Mid-Atlantic states by 18:00 UTC, with precipitation bands developing by that time.
 The system then underwent bombogenesis off the Mid-Atlantic coast on February 13, deepening to a peak intensity of 968 mb at 18:00 UTC on February 13.
 The system then slowed its movement down, stalling out in the Gulf of Maine and resulting in prolonged periods of heavy snow.
-It began moving again on December 14, moving into Canada and beginning to weaken.
+It began moving again on February 14, moving into Canada and beginning to weaken.
 The low-pressure continued slowly weakening before dissipating early on February 15.

 Preparations and impact

 Northeastern United States

 There were heavy snowfall amounts across New England with a large swath of 1–2 ft from Upstate New York to Eastern Maine.
 The snow caused widespread travel problems, such as numerous automobile accidents, and other hardships such as a collapsed roof in Millinocket, Maine.
 The strong wind gusts downed trees and power lines with some trees crushing houses.
 Schools, businesses, medical offices, public transportation and government offices were shut down in a large part of the Northeast while flights and events were cancelled, such as courses at the University of Maine and the University of Southern Maine.

 One man was killed in by a falling large tree branch through the windshield of his vehicle in Mechanicsburg, Pennsylvania, and a 60-year-old died in an accident with a snowplow in Massachusetts.
+Winds resulted in a tree falling down on the Metro-North Railroad in Westchester, causing major delays.
 Property damages was estimated at $3.9 million, mainly due to winds.

 Maine was among the hardest states hit from this storm, the highest snowfall total of 36 in was recorded near Jonesboro.
 In Bangor, a 24-hour snowfall record was broken, with 21.5 in (54.6 cm) falling in one day.
 The storm was also Bangor's fourth largest snow event on record, and many other locations including Waterville and Lewiston received over 18 inches of snow.
 New Hampshire was also one of the hardest hit states from the storm, where many locations received over 2 feet of snow.
 The snow highest total in New Hampshire was in Jefferson, which received 29 in.

 Wind gusts of 50–65 mph were recorded from West Virginia to Maine with a peak gust of 72 mph at Westchester County Airport, New York.
 In Washington, D.C., parts of a three-story apartment building's roof was blown off by the 66 mph gusts in the area.
 A fallen tree on the tracks just north of New York City, was struck by a commuter train with around 100 passengers on board, stopping service for hours.